 As a Father of five kids, I’ve had the chance to use quite a few building block and construction sets.
 My experience with most off-brand lego-alternatives hasn’t been a good one.
 Blocks that don’t fit correctly or stay in place simply aren’t worth using.
 The key is to find an alternative that either works with legos or is completely separate from them.

-If you’re looking for something exactly like legos, you probably won’t find it.
+If you’re looking for something exactly like LEGO, you probably won’t find it.
 If that’s your goal, and you plan to be a hobbyist, buy LEGO.
 There’s nothing better.